-Property and equipment additions over \$1,000 are recorded at cost, if purchased, and at fair value at the date of donation, if donated.
+Property and equipment additions over \$5,000 are recorded at cost, if purchased, and at fair value at the date of donation, if donated.
 Depreciation is computed using the straight-line method over the estimated useful lives of the assets ranging from 5 to 50 years, or in the case of capitalized leased assets or leasehold improvements, the lesser of the useful life of the asset or the lease term.
 When assets are sold or otherwise disposed of, the cost and related depreciation is removed, and any resulting gain or loss is included in the Consolidated Statement of Activities.
 Costs of maintenance and repairs that do not improve or extend the useful lives of the respective assets are expensed.
+Assets not in service are not depreciated.

 The carrying values of property and equipment are reviewed for impairment whenever events or circumstances indicate that the carrying value of an asset may not be recoverable from the estimated future cash flows expected to result from its use and eventual disposition.
 When considered impaired, an impairment loss is recognized to the extent carrying value exceeds the fair value of the asset.
-There were no indicators of asset impairment in 2018.
+There were no indicators of asset impairment in 2020 or 2019.